lonestriker/sign-pdf/README.md

 - Preview PDF documents before signing
 - Download signed PDFs instantly

+## Accessing No-install Versions of the web site

+### Usage (Directly from GitHub Pages)

+This version does not support signature cleaning and conversion.

+1. Open your browser and navigate to https://lonestriker.github.io/sign-pdf

+### Usage (Directly from GitHub with [uv](https://docs.astral.sh/uv/getting-started/installation/)'s uvx)

+This version supports signature cleaning and conversion as it runs the Python-based version

+1. Run `uvx --from git+https://github.com/lonestriker/sign-pdf.git sign-pdf` from a terminal
+2. Open your browser and navigate to http://localhost:5000

 ## Browser-Based Version

 The browser-based version runs entirely in your web browser, with no server requirements: